World Languages (WL)

 Typically offered in Fall, Spring, and Summer

-Individualized study in a foreign language or literature.
+Individualized study in one or more world languages, cultures or literatures.
 Topic, mode of study and credit hours to be determined in consultation with the faculty member supervising work.
 Individualized/Independent Study and Research courses require a "Course Agreement for Students Enrolled in Non-Standard Courses" be completed by the student and faculty member prior to registration by the department.

 Typically offered in Fall, Spring, and Summer